Santa Monica College Trainings

 If you’d like to be part of the SMC C-CERT training and serve as a front line responder after a major disaster, please contact Sergeant Jere Romano at the SMC Police Department.
 (X4608)

-Please watch the various EP videos and complete the online quiz.
+Please watch the Emergency Preparedness video and complete the online quiz.

 National Incident Management System/ Incident Command Center (NIMS/ICS):